tkwonn/text-snippet/docs/migration-tool.md

 ## Implementation Details

-The `migrations` table functions as a stack to manage database migrations and rollbacks.
+The `migrations` table works as a stack to manage database migrations and rollbacks.
 Its structure includes the following columns:
 - `id`: Auto-incrementing primary key
 - `filename`: Migration file name in format `{YYYY-MM-DD}{UNIX_TIMESTAMP}{FILENAME}.php`